backcopy/Nimis/readme.md

 `FnI`

 The fileNameInitial, or FnI object contains the inital file name, which can later be used to rebuild the initial file.
+The FnI property also contains the initial file path along with the full file name and extension.

 `FnC`